Slavic dialects of Greece: Fringe views

-A series of ethnological and pseudo-linguistic works were published by three Greek teachers, notably Boukouvalas and Tsioulkas, whose publications demonstrate common ideological and methodological similarities.
+A series of ethnological and pseudo-linguistic works were published by three Greek teachers, notably Giorgos Boukouvalas and Konstantinos Tsioulkas, whose publications demonstrate common ideological and methodological similarities.
 They published etymological lists tracing every single Slavic word to Ancient Greek with fictional correlations, and they were ignorant of the dialects and the Slavic languages entirely.
 Among them, Boukouvalas promoted an enormous influence of the Greek language on a Bulgarian idiom and a discussion about their probable Greek descent.
 Tsioulkas followed him by publishing a large book, where he "proved" through an "etymological" approach, that these idioms are a pure Ancient Greek dialect.
 A publication of the third teacher followed, Giorgos Georgiades, who presented the language as a mixture of Greek, Turkish and other loanwords, but was incapable of defining the dialects as either Greek or Slav.

 Serbian dialectology does not usually extend the Serbian dialects to Greek Macedonia, but an unconventional classification has been made by Aleksandar Belić, a convinced Serbian nationalist, who regarded the dialects as Serbian.
 In his classification he distinguished three categories of dialects in Greek Macedonia: a Serbo-Macedonian dialect, a Bulgaro-Macedonian territory where Serbian is spoken and a Non-Slavic territory.

-Ban for use, language shift and language death
+Ban on use, language shift and language death

-After the conclusion of the First World War a widespread policy of Hellenisation was implemented in the Greek region of Macedonia.
+After the conclusion of the First World War, a widespread policy of Hellenisation was implemented in the Greek region of Macedonia.
 Personal and topographic names were forcibly changed to their Greek versions.
 Cyrillic inscriptions across Northern Greece were removed from gravestones and churches.
-Under the regime of Ioannis Metaxas a law was passed banning the Bulgarian language.
+Under the regime of Ioannis Metaxas, a law was passed banning the Bulgarian language.
 Many people who broke the rule were deported, or arrested, and beaten.
 During the Cold War cases of discrimination against people who spoke in local dialects had been reported.
 In 1959 the inhabitants of three villages adopted a 'language oath', renouncing their Slavic dialect on the initiative of local government officials.
 After the fall of Communism the issue has continued.
 In 1994 report by the Human Rights Watch, Greece implemented a program, which refuses the teaching of any Slavic language.
-The Greek state continues to exclude the Slavic speakers of Greek Macedonia from operating TV-, or radio-stations in local Slavic.
-As result per Christian Voss in the Western and Central areas of Greek Macedonia is visible the typical situation of language shift and decreased proficiency from the Slavic vernacular to Greek as follows: "Households with almost monoglot Slavic-speaking grandparents, bilingual parents, and monoglot Greek-speaking children with a passive knowledge of Slavic."
-On the other hand, in Eastern Macedonia are a symptoms of full assimilation, which led to a language death.
+The Greek state continues to exclude the Slavic speakers of Greek Macedonia from operating TV, or radio-stations in local Slavic.
+Per Slavist Christian Voss, the region had the typical situation of language shift and decreased proficiency from the Slavic vernacular to Greek as follows: "Households with almost monoglot Slavic-speaking grandparents, bilingual parents, and monoglot Greek-speaking children with a passive knowledge of Slavic."
+He wrote that the threat of language death in Eastern Macedonia and partly Central Macedonia was because 90% of the villages in Eastern Macedonia and 66% of the villages in Central Macedonia were affected by a huge wave of refugees during the 1920s.